 Established Italian Restaurant Serving Venetian Specialities

-Ziani is an ideal place to meet in Chelsea for a lively atmospheric lunch or dinner.
-The restaurant is located in a quiet street in the heart of Chelsea, near to the Town Hall and just off Kings Road.
+The restaurant is located in the heart of Chelsea, near to the Town Hall and just off Kings Road.
 The nearest tube stations are Sloane Square and South Kensington.

-Roberto Colussi, founder and managing director of Ziani, put his heart and soul into making Ziani the well-loved Chelsea establishment that it is today.
-Since it opened in 1984 his expertise and dedication has helped Ziani to serve the best Venetian food - making it an excellent choice for customers for many years and more to come.
+A special mention to Roberto Colussi, a founder and managing director of Ziani, who put his heart and soul into making Ziani’s a well-loved Italian restaurant serving the best Venetian food since 1984.
+His expertise and dedication made Ziani’s Restaurant an excellent choice for customers for many years and more to come.